alesantuz/musclesyneRgies/paper/paper.md

   }
 )
 ```
-The filtered EMG can be time-normalized.
-In the following example, the filtered EMG are time-normalized including only three cycles and trimming first and last to remove unwanted filtering effects.
-Each cycle is divided into two parts, each normalised to a length of 100 points:
+The filtered EMG can be then time-normalized.
+In the following example, the filtered EMG time series are time-normalized including only three cycles and trimming first and last to remove unwanted filtering effects.
+Here, each cycle is divided into two parts, each normalised to a length of 100 points:

 ```r
 norm_EMG <- lapply(